Water & Nutrients

 pH - Nutrient Uptake

 The most important thing about nutrients, whether you decide to use chemical or organic based fertilizers, is how much to use.
 Most fertilizers purchased in specialty gardening shops will have recommended dosage instructions which may or may not be right for you.
-Different varieties of cannabis for instance will have different nutritional requirements with some being able to take significantly higher quantities than others.
-Using the instructions on the bottle may be toxic for your variety.
-So the best practice if you are unsure is to start light and use a mixture of around 150 ppm if using a chemical fertilizer and growing in an inert medium like peat and apply once a week.
-Then instead of increasing the ppm, increase the frequency if deficiencies start to appear.
-Also, be aware that different sized plants will also have different needs, a large plant will need more than a small plant.
+Different varieties of cannabis for instance will have different nutritional requirements with some being able to take higher dosages than others.
+Using the instructions on the bottle may be too much for your variety.
+The best practice is to get the nutrient manufacturers feeding schedule to use as a base and see how it goes and then adjust up or down as needed.
+Most cannabis varieties will respond well to the nutrient dosage table found on the Nutrient Runoff Testing page.

-Do not confuse nutrient deficiencies or toxicities with insect damage or poor cultural practices.
-The basic elements of the environment must be checked and maintained at specific levels to avoid problems.
-Check each of the vital signs: air, light, soil, water, temperature, humidity, etc., and fine tune the environment, especially ventilation, before deciding that plants are nutrient deficient.
+Often nutritional and environmental stress caused by poor cultural practices will also lead to disease and insect problems.
+The basic elements of the environment must be checked and maintained at specific levels to avoid a cascade of issues.
+Check each environmental variable: air, light, soil, water, temperature, and humidity, and get the grow room environment dialed in before deciding that plants are simply nutrient deficient.

 Diagnosing nutrient deficiencies can be difficult as the symptoms from one nutrient to the next can have a similar appearance.
 Below we have compiled some information about the most common cannabis nutrient deficiencies found in the grow room as well as over fertilization symptoms.